jurobodik/Causal_CPCM/README.md

--p-value 1-->2  represents the p-value of the independence test between X1 and hat{epsilon_2}
+- p-value 1-->2  represents the p-value of the independence test between X1 and hat{epsilon_2}
--p-value 2-->1  represents the p-value of the independence test between X2 and hat{epsilon_1}
+- p-value 2-->1  represents the p-value of the independence test between X2 and hat{epsilon_1}
--Score-based graph estimate represents the final estimate of the graph -Testing estimate represents the final estimate of the graph using Algorithm 1.
+- Score-based graph estimate represents the final estimate of the graph
+- Testing estimate represents the final estimate of the graph using Algorithm 1.
 Note that five different options can happen:  1) $X_1\indep X_2$, 2) $X_1\to X_2$, 3) $X_2\to X_1$, 4) ``unidentifiable setup'' (both directions appear to be plausible) and 5) ``Assumptions not fulfilled'' (neither direction appear to be plausible).
--Families used: first is the family used for X1 and the second is the family used for X2 (that is, family with the same support).
+- Families used: first is the family used for X1 and the second is the family used for X2 (that is, family with the same support).

 ## Example